victorhsantiago/vmail/README.md

 # :email: Vmail

 <p>
-  This is a study project to delve into some of the new features present on Vue 3.0.
+  This is a study project to delve into some of the new features present on Vue 3.0, such as Composition API, Reactivity, and Composables.
 It's a email app where you'll have a list of new emails that you can navigate trough, mark as read and unread, as well archive them.
 It was a lot fun building it and learning new stuff. 😄
 </p>

 ## Installing / Getting started